ibm-cloud-docs/cloud-infrastructure/vmware-on-prem-to-v2v.md

 {: #rackware-rmm-v2v-migration}
 {: step}

-You can migrate the machines one-by-one or opt to perform multiple simultaneous migrations.
-If you are performing multiple simultaneous migrations, then download the CSV template from the RMM server and complete the appropriate fields.
+You can migrate the machines one-by-one or opt to run multiple simultaneous migrations.
+If you are running multiple simultaneous migrations, then download the CSV template from the RMM server and populate the appropriate fields.

 1. Login into the RMM server.